 Carrie Tiffany (‘Before He Left the Family’) and Gregory Day (‘The Neighbour's Beans’) were the joint winners of the 2011 ABR Elizabeth Jolley Short Story Prize.
 They shared a first prize of $5000.
 Four stories were shortlisted, and Claire Aman (‘Milk Tray’) and Gaylene Carbis (‘What’s Richard Ford Got to Do With It?’) both received $1000.
 The judges on this occasion were Tony Birch (author of Blood), Mark Gomes (then-Deputy Editor of ABR), and Terri-ann White (Director of UWA Publishing).
 All four stories were published in the special Fiction-themed October 2011 issue of ABR.

-Three stories were commended in the 2011 Jolley Prize.
-They were: 'Russell Drysdale's Trousers' by Catherine Moffat, 'Nitrogen' by Meg Mundell, and 'A Body of Water' by Else Fitzgerald.
+Four stories were commended in the 2011 Jolley Prize.
+They were: 'Russell Drysdale's Trousers' by Catherine Moffat, 'Nitrogen' by Meg Mundell, ‘Bad Luck’ by Rose Lane, and 'A Body of Water' by Else Fitzgerald.

 Maria Takolander won the inaugural Australian Book Review Short Story Competition.
 She received $2000.
 The judges – Chris Flynn and Peter Rose (Editor of ABR) – were impressed, and amused, by ‘A Roānkin Philosophy of Poetry’, an artful take on academic intrigue and absurdism.
 Maria Takolander’s story appeared in the December 2010–January 2011 issue of ABR.
 Placed second was Cate Kennedy for ‘Sleepers’ ($500 prize).